opfuchs/opfuchs.github.io/docs/_posts/2023-12-11-books-of-the-year-2023.md

 While the year is not technically over, it's "books of the year" season for many publications.
 After several years of circulating such lists with friends in private, I decided to get in on the action a bit more publicly this year.

-Note that I chose the phrasing above very deliberately: These are not my favorite books that *came out* in 2023 (I don't think I read many of those), but rather my favorite books that I read - for the first time (not counting rereads here, I tend to reread my favorites a lot) - in 2023.
+Note that I chose the phrasing above very deliberately: These are not my favorite books that *came out* in 2023 (although some did), but rather my favorite books that I read - for the first time (not counting rereads here) - in 2023.

 * Hans Albert - *Kritik der reinen Hermeneutik.
 Der Antirealismus und das Problem des Verstehens*
 * Ti Alkire and Carol Rosen - *Romance Languages: A Historical Introduction*